ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/APLine.rst

 Write the `APLine` class.
 Your implementation must include a constructor that has three integer parameters that represent ``a``, ``b``, and ``c``, in that order.
 You may assume that the values of the parameters representing ``a`` and ``b`` are not zero.
 It must also include a method ``getSlope`` that calculates and returns the slope of the line, and a method ``isOnLine`` that returns ``true`` if the point represented by its two parameters (``x`` and ``y``, in that order) is on the ``APLine`` and returns ``false`` otherwise.
-Your class must produce the indicated results when invoked by the code segment given above.
+Your class must produce the indicated results when the main method below is run.
 You may ignore any issues related to integer overflow.

 .. activecode:: APLineFRQ